tizianocitro/hood-framework/alliances/README.md

 # Alliances

-A collaboration platform based on Mattermost and Hyperlinked Object-Oriented Discussion (HOOD) to discuss Universities Alliances.
+A collaboration platform based on Mattermost and Hyperlinked Object-Oriented Discussion (HOOD) to discuss European University Alliances.

 # Install
 - Build the packages by following the steps for each project.
-- Execute the command: `./start.sh` to clean the compose and run mattermost and alliances plugin with the data provider.
+- Execute the command: `./start.sh` to clean the compose and run Mattermost and the alliances plugin with the data provider.

 # Develop
 Run in `alliances` directory: